ayushinav/Porosity.jl/docs/src/intro/intro_julia.md

 b = x[2]
 ```

-Like MATLAB, to perform operations on arrays, use dot
+Like MATLAB, to perform element-wise operations on arrays, use dot in front of the operator.
+This performs broadcasting and will be useful for arrays of different sizes

 ```@repl
 x = [10,20,30,40,50]

 y = x .+ 5
 y = x./10
+y = x .+ x'
 ```

 When functions and complex expressions are needed to be performed, `@.` can be used to get a cleaner code.

 ```@repl
 x = [10,20,30,40,50]
 y = exp.(sin.(x./10))
 y = @. exp(sin(x/10))
 ```